 - A. All sides declare that no more intercepting air units will fly to the combat. - B. All sides declare whether fight-bombers will function as bombers or fighters.
 The first side with an air unit in the hex during this step announces first. - C. Round 1: Each fighter attacks an opposing air unit. - D. Losses from the attacks in Round 1 are inflicted and aborted units are set aside.
-Players can voluntarily abort any of their air units at this time. - E. Round 2: Each unaborted fighter with a combat strength of 3 or greater attacks an unaborted enemy air unit. - F. Losses from the attacks in Round 2 are inflicted and additional aborted units are set aside.
+Players can voluntarily abort any of their air units at this time. - E. Round 2: Repeat the 1st round. - F. Losses from the attacks in Round 2 are inflicted and additional aborted units are set aside.
 Air-toair combat is now concluded.